pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 ### 2.2 Remote desktop connection

+_This step is optional, you can perform all operations from the desktop as well._

 Open Remote Desktop Client (icon available on the desktop).
 If there is no icon for Remote Desktop Connection on the Desktop, click start, and type `mstsc`

 Click `show options` and type IP address of the jumphost and username.
 Don't forget to specify domain name which is `HYBRIDLAB`.